Squat heavier, squat better, and squat sexier*. Here is a breakdown of the best squat shoes for every kind of lifter.

 Chuck Taylors are lighter (aka easier to toss into your gym bag at the end of the day) and are significantly cheaper than the other shoes on this list.

 The only downside is a lack of ankle support.
-The hi-top versions give a tiny bit of it, but ultimately, for a shoe that isn’t designed for lifting weights, that’s a small downside.
+The hi-top versions (reviewed in this guide to the best hi-top weightlifting shoes) give a tiny bit of it, but ultimately, for a shoe that isn’t designed for lifting weights, that’s a small downside.

 Even though Chucks never set out to become a fan favorite, there is plenty to love about bringing this shoe to the gym for squat (or deadlift) day.